 Successfully harvesting a crop and getting it out of the field and into the store is a huge relief but maintaining quality once it is in the store is just as important to get the best price and avoid deductions.

-In the examples below we will talk about cereal/grain storage but similar principals could be applied to many other crops depending on their management requirements and spoilage risks.
-For example in potatoes you may want to include disease checks on your monitoring sites
+In the examples below, we will talk mostly about grain storage, but similar principals could be applied to many other crops – depending on their management requirements and spoilage risks.
+For example, with potatoes you may want to include disease checks on your monitoring sites.
+You can choose a free-text option if you would like to add remarks at each check.

 Before use

-Before using your store you will want to ensure it is clean and free of any pests.
-You can use notes to record what maintenance you have completed with the date so you have documentation for any inspections.
-You can set these up as tasks with a due date before when you expect to start harvest so that they do not get overlooked in the rush to prepare for harvest.
+Before using your store, you will want to ensure it is clean and free of any pests.
+You can use Notes to record what maintenance you have completed with the date, so you have the record of this for any inspections.
+If you set the Notes up as a Task with a due date, they will not get overlooked in the busy run up to harvest!

 Pests